 The Company holds equity interests in two joint ventures (collectively, the THATIC JV) with Higon Information Technology Co., Ltd. (THATIC), a third-party Chinese entity.
-As of both April 1, 2023 and December 31, 2022, the carrying value of the investment was zero.

-In February 2016, the Company licensed certain of its intellectual property (Licensed IP) to the THATIC JV, payable over several years upon achievement of certain milestones.
-The Company also receives a royalty based on the sales of the THATIC JV's products developed on the basis of such Licensed IP.
-The Company classifies Licensed IP and royalty income associated with the February 2016 agreement as Licensing gain within operating income.
-During the three months ended April 1, 2023, the Company recognized \$10 million of licensing gain from royalty income associated with Licensed IP.
-During the three months ended March 26, 2022, the Company recognized \$83 million of licensing gain from a milestone achievement and royalty income associated with Licensed IP.
-As of both April 1, 2023 and December 31, 2022, the Company had no receivables from the THATIC JV.
+As of both March 30, 2024 and December 30, 2023, the carrying value of the investment was zero.
+The Company licensed certain of its intellectual IP (Licensed IP) to the THATIC JV and receives royalty based on sales of the THATIC JV's products, which is recorded within operating income.
+During the three months ended March 30, 2024 and April 1, 2023, the Company recognized \$13 million and \$10 million of licensing gain from royalty income associated with Licensed IP, respectively.
+As of both March 30, 2024 and December 30, 2023, the Company had no receivables from the THATIC JV.
 In June 2019, the Bureau of Industry and Security of the United States Department of Commerce added certain Chinese entities to the Entity List, including THATIC and the THATIC JV.
 The Company is complying with U.S. law pertaining to the Entity List designation.